adcybulski/adcybulski.github.io/_pages/about.md

   - /about.html
 ---

-My name is Alex Dean Cybulski and I'm a PhD candidate at the University of Toronto's Faculty of Information, located in Toronto Ontario.
+My name is Alex Dean Cybulski and I'm a PhD candidate at the University of Toronto's Faculty of Information.
 I am currently performing fieldwork for my doctoral dissertation on games played by hackers in the information security community.

 Past Research:
 ======